Protection Against Social Scams

 How do I report a social scam to ADP?

-Let us know right away if you receive a suspicious communication from someone who claims to be from ADP.
-Send a description of your experience to abuse@adp.com.
+Please let us know right away if you receive a suspicious communication from someone who claims to be from ADP and send a detailed description to abuse@adp.com.

-We will contact you or your employer as appropriate, take the steps necessary to address suspicious events, and work with anti-cybercrime organizations on an ongoing basis to help reduce social scamming.
+We will contact you or your employer as appropriate and take the steps necessary to address suspicious events.
+Please note that ADP works with anti-cybercrime organizations on an ongoing basis to help reduce social scams.